 GFLI’s Scientific Advisory Council is an external expert panel established to help the GFLI Board of Directors and Technical Management Committee (TMC) address critical questions regarding the quality, safeguarding, and improvement of the database, and to provide feedback about how to improve the methodology and procedures that govern the maintenance and continual improvement of the database.
 The first topics to be discussed by the SAC this year are branded and market mix data.
 Additionally, an overall baseline evaluation of GFLI’s methodological approach will reinforce the methodological foundation and GFLI data quality, consistency and transparency.

 - Camillo De Camillis from the FAO Livestock Environmental Assessment and Performance (LEAP)

 - Fulvio Ardente from the European Commission Joint Research Centre (DG-JRC)

-- Sandra Vijn from the World Wide Fund for Nature (WWF)
+- Sandra Vijn from the World Wildlife Fund for Nature (WWF)